 These baked coconut shrimp are crispy with the taste of coconut that’ll make you feel like you’re far away on a Caribbean island sipping on a fruity drink (I wish).

-One pro tip that you absolutely must do is pre-bake the panko breadcrumbs so the shrimp stays nice and crispy.
+- Pre-bake the breadcrumbs.
+This will ensure the shrimp stays nice and crispy.
 You’ll just line a sheet pan with the breadcrumbs for about 2 minutes, shake the pan, bake them for another 2 minutes.
 It’ll keep your shrimp from getting soggy.
 They come out perfectly crispy and brown…ready for you to pop them like popcorn.

 We eat John eats the low carb version I assembled, which was just broccoli rice and finely diced bell peppers sautéed with just some salt, pepper, and olive oil.